spectrocloud/librarium/docs/docs-content/clusters/pcg/deploy-pcg/vmware.md

 ### Create Required Roles

-Palette requires two custom roles to be created in vSphere before the installation.
+Palette requires two custom roles to be created in vSphere before the PCG installation.
 Refer to the [Create a Custom Role](https://docs.vmware.com/en/VMware-vSphere/8.0/vsphere-security/GUID-18071E9A-EED1-4968-8D51-E0B4F526FDA3.html?hWord=N4IghgNiBcIE4HsIFMDOIC+Q) guide if you need help creating a custom role in vSphere.
 The required custom roles are: